 Kanban is a visual process workflow tool that enables individuals, teams, or organizations to manage work through a shared understanding of the process.
 This technique enables teams to identify opportunities for process improvement Kanban boards are used for managing work by automatically generating data that can be used to evaluate the impact of continuous improvement efforts.

-Implementing the work-in-progress (WIP) limits for individuals and for teams is another important Lean process improvement technique.
-The limits in WIP methodology are fixed constraints that teams place on themselves in order to improve throughput and minimize context switching.
+Implementing the work-in-progress (WIP) limits for individuals and teams is another important Lean process improvement technique.
+The limits in WIP methodology are fixed constraints that teams place on themselves to improve throughput and minimize context switching.